By Hugh Rockoff

 But this best case for price controls is weak.
 The danger is that the painkiller may be mistaken for the cure.
 In the eyes of the public, price controls free the monetary authority from responsibility for inflation.
 As a result, the pressures on the monetary authority to avoid recession may lead to a continuation or even acceleration of excessive growth in the money supply.
 Something very like this happened in the United States under the controls imposed by President Richard M. Nixon in 1971.
 Although controls were justified on the grounds that they were being used to “buy time” while more fundamental cures for inflation were put in place, monetary policy continued to be expansionary, perhaps even more so than before.

 The study of price controls teaches important lessons about free competitive markets.
 By examining cases in which controls have prevented the price mechanism from working, we gain a better appreciation of its usual elegance and efficiency.
 This does not mean that there are no circumstances in which temporary controls may be effective.
 But a fair reading of economic history shows just how rare those circumstances are.

-Mike Munger on Price Gouging.
-EconTalk podcast, Jan.
-8, 2007.
-Price controls following hurricanes.
+Michael Munger on Price Gouging, an EconTalk podcast, January 8, 2007.